south1992/LCN2G/README.md

 ## Contact us
-If you have any enquiries, especially about performing LC-N2G on your own data, then please contact xiangnan.xu@sydney.edu.au You can also open an issue on GitHub.
+If you have any enquiries, especially about performing LC-N2G on your own data, then please contact xiangnan.xu@sydney.edu.au.
+You can also raise an issue on GitHub (https://github.com/SydneyBioX/LCN2G/).